Primordial Black Hole Dark Matter Simulations Using PopSyCLE: Microlensing Simulations

 \change{We estimate the number of PBH microlensing events that may be observed by Roman in three ways:}

-\begin{enumerate} \item \change{Least conservative cut: estimate the number of PBH events in each of our simulated 0.16 $\text{deg}^2$ fields by first averaging over the three seed runs per field, then scale the results up from $3\times0.16$ $\text{deg}^2$ to the full Roman survey area of 1.97 $\text{deg}^2$} \item \change{Realistic cut: count up the number of events that fall both above the solid 100 exposure precision line on Figure \ref{fig:pi_e_delta_c_dist_all} and to the left of the dotted $H=26$ limiting magnitude limit line, divide results by three (as each of the three seeds is represented on that plot), then scale up from $3\times0.16$ $\text{deg}^2$ to the full Roman survey area of 1.97 $\text{deg}^2$} \item \change{Most conservative cut: multiply the result from method 1 by the survey duty cycle:}
+\begin{enumerate} \item \change{Less conservative cut: estimate the number of PBH events in each of our simulated 0.16 $\text{deg}^2$ fields by first averaging over the three seed runs per field, then scale the results up from $3\times0.16$ $\text{deg}^2$ to the full Roman survey area of 1.97 $\text{deg}^2$} \item \change{More conservative cut: multiply the result from method 1 by the survey duty cycle:}

+\item \change{Realistic cut: count up the number of events that fall both above the solid 100 exposure precision line on Figure \ref{fig:pi_e_delta_c_dist_all} and to the left of the dotted $F146=26$ limiting magnitude limit line, divide results by three (as each of the three seeds is represented on that plot), then scale up from $3\times0.16$ $\text{deg}^2$ to the full Roman survey area of 1.97 $\text{deg}^2$} \end{enumerate}